Converts a value to a number. Numbers stay the same, TRUE becomes 1, FALSE becomes 0, and text becomes 0.

 // Returns the same result as =A1, because N("Reviewed by QA") returns 0

-In cell F4, use IF with N(B1) to label the text value in B1 as "String".
+In cell B4, use N inside IF to label a text value.

 Remember that N passes errors through unchanged.
 If the input is #DIV/0!, #N/A, or another error, N returns that same error.
 If you need to replace errors with 0, use IFERROR around the formula instead.